glotzerlab/signac-flow/doc/environments.rst

 These environments are defined within the :py:mod:`flow.environments` module.
 These environments are not automatically available, instead you need to *explictly import* the :py:mod:`flow.environments` module.

-For a full list of all packaged environments, please see :ref:`packaged-environments`.
+For a full list of all packaged environments, please see :ref:`supported-environments`.

 Defining New Environments
 =========================